 Hope this helps guys!

 Can you paint your skin with it?
-Tom Scandalini, Manchester - 1st February 2009
+Tom Scandalini - 1st February 2009

 Firebox says: No, the spray only works with the sheet.
 Sorry!